-Impact Metric Baseline (2012) Benchmark 2015 Results Benchmark Achieved?
-Housing choice HC1: Number of new units for domestic violence survivors made available for households at or below 80% AMI through the interagency domestic violence transfer program 0 3 households annually 0 No HC4: Number of households at or below 80% AMI that would lose assistance or need to move without access to emergency assistance funds 0 0 0 Yes HC5: Number of households able to move to a better unit 0 3 households annually 106 Yes Housing choice HC7: Number of households receiving services aimed to increase housing choice 0 25 households annually 234 Yes
+Impact Metric Baseline (2012) Benchmark 2016 Results Benchmark Achieved?
+Housing choice HC1: Number of new units for domestic violence survivors made available for households at or below 80% AMI through the interagency domestic violence transfer program 0 3 households annually 0 No HC4: Number of households at or below 80% AMI that would lose assistance or need to move without access to emergency assistance funds 0 0 0 Yes HC5: Number of households able to move to a better unit 0 3 households annually 0 No

+Impact Metric Baseline (2012) Benchmark 2016 Results Benchmark Achieved?
+Housing choice HC7: Number of households receiving services aimed to increase housing choice 0 25 households annually 5 No

 Seattle Housing Authority did not achieve the benchmark for the inter-agency domestic violence transfer agreement because the program has not been implemented.
-We anticipate that this strategy will not be implemented in 2016 and are considering the strategy inactive.
-We will update the metrics to reflect this in future plans and reports.
+We are currently considering the strategy inactive.